-Insurance companies will look at the type of treatment claimants receive.
-It’s also important, if you’re hurt, to go to your doctor immediately.
-Most people will wait to see if their back, neck or shoulder will get better, but having a doctor evaluate you early on is important.
+If you’ve been hurt, it’s important to go to your doctor immediately.
+Most people will wait to see if their sore back, neck or shoulder will get better on its own, but having a doctor evaluate you early on in the process is important.
 Insurance companies like to use the “delay in treatment” defense if there are any gaps in a claimant’s treatment.

-An insurance company will evaluate the volume of your treatment as well.
-Why is your doctor prescribing the same physical therapy for six months if you’re not substantially improving?
+In addition to looking at the types of treatment claimants receive, the insurance company will evaluate the volume of your treatment as well.
+For example, why is your doctor prescribing the same physical therapy for six months if you’re not substantially improving?

 Your Previous Medical History

 Insurance companies will look at your prior medical history when evaluating a claim.
-If you’ve had previous treatment or injuries to the same body part that was injured in the wreck, then they’ll claim that it was a “pre-existing” condition and that they’re not responsible (even to the dismay of the doctors that treat and see your injuries).
-Surprisingly (hey!
-That’s how they save money) these same insurance companies will claim that your injury was “predisposed” to injury and thus was also a pre-existing condition!
+If you’ve had previous treatment or injuries to the same body part that was injured in the wreck, then they’ll claim that it was a “pre-existing” condition and that they’re not responsible — even to the dismay of the doctors that treat and see your injuries.
+Surprisingly, these same insurance companies will claim that your injury was “predisposed” to injury and thus was also a pre-existing condition.

-If your case goes to trial, then insurance company will have a Defense Medical Examination of you.
+If your case goes to trial, the insurance company will have a Defense Medical Examination of you.
 This is oftentimes called an “Independent Medical Exam” or IME.
-This independent exam is nothing of the sort.
-It’s bought and paid for by the insurance companies.
-It’s by doctors that have built their practices around testifying for insurance companies and get paid millions for this testimony.
-The insurance doctors usually have several “standard” excuses:
+Unfortunately, this independent exam is nothing of the sort.
+On the contrary, it is bought and paid for by the insurance companies — and it is performed by doctors who have built their practices around testifying for insurance companies.

-- The patient wasn’t hurt in the accident.
-He or she must have gotten injured somewhere else.
-Mind you, they usually say the doctors that treated the patient did a good job, but they just think that the injury wasn’t from the wreck.
+- The patient wasn’t hurt in the accident; he or she must have gotten injured somewhere else.
+They usually say the doctors who treated the patient did a good job, but they don’t think that the injury was from the wreck.

-- The insurance company doctor will then usually say that the patient has fully healed from the wreck, regardless of what the treating doctors and medical doctors say.
+- The patient’s injuries are gone.
+If the other excuses fail, the insurance company doctor will then usually say that the patient has fully healed from the wreck, regardless of what the treating doctors and medical doctors say.

-How Our Attorneys Can Help if You Were Injured in a Car Crash in Oklahoma
+How Our Attorneys Can Help if You Were Injured in a Car Crash in OK